Related Party Transactions

 CJY agreed to restrict its ability to convert the Debentures and exercise the Warrants and receive shares of common stock such that the number of shares of common stock held by CJY after such conversion or exercise does not exceed 4.99% of the then issued and outstanding shares of common stock.

 A beneficial conversion feature of $186,939 was calculated and capped at the value of the note pursuant to ASC 470 - 20.
-The Company recorded amortization of the beneficial conversion feature as interest expense in the amount of $23,560 and $40,205 during the three and nine months ended September 30, 2017, respectively.
-In connection with this borrowing, the Company also issued warrants to purchase 2,000,000 shares of the Company’s common stock at $0.10 per share.
+The Company recorded amortization of the beneficial conversion feature as interest expense in the amount of $30,332 and $92,842 during the years ended December 31, 2019 and 2018, respectively.
+In connection with this borrowing, the Company also issued warrants to purchase 2,000,000 shares of the Company's common stock at $0.10 per share.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.